How to Enable Wake on LAN to Turn on Windows 10/11 Computer

-This post introduces how to set up and use Wake-on-LAN.
+This post introduces how to set up and use Wake-on-LAN to turn on your Windows computer.
 We offer you a full guide with pictures to do this job.
 If you are going to wake up your hibernate computer and remote control it, you are going to the right place.

-What is Wake-on-LAN and what is it used for?
+What is Wake-on-LAN?
+And how does Wake-on-LAN work?
 Wake-on-LAN (WOL) is an industry-standard protocol for remotely awakening computers from a low-power state.
-Although the concept of "low power mode" has evolved through time, we may still use it to refer to a situation where the computer is "sleep, hibernate or shut off" but still connected to a power source.
+Although the concept of "low power mode" has evolved through time, we may still use it to refer to a situation where the computer is "sleep, hibernate, or shut off" but still connected to a power source.

-It enables you to maintain access to your files and applications while keeping the PC in low-power mode to save electricity, which is helpful if you intend to access your computer remotely for any reason even if the computer is asleep, hibernate, or turned off.
+Wake-on-LAN enables you to maintain access to your files and applications while keeping the PC in low-power mode to save electricity, which is helpful if you intend to access your computer remotely for any reason, even if the computer is asleep, hibernating, or turned off.

-In this part, we will show you how to enable Wake-on-LAN on Windows computers and how to wake your computer with Wake-on-LAN Magic Packets.
+In this part, we will show you how to enable Wake-on-LAN on Windows 10/11 computers and how to wake your computer with a Wake-on-LAN software, NirSoft WakeMeOnLAN.

 Before learning how to Wake-on-LAN, ensure that your network router is properly set up to allow you to access your PC, which includes configuring necessary firewall rules.
 For the majority of home routers, typing http://192.168.0.1or http://192.168.1.1 in your web browser will take you to the residential settings menu.

 Step 1.
-Right-click Start menu and click Device Manager.
+Right-click the Start menu and click Device Manager.

 Step 2.
 Locate and open the Network adapters category.
 Right-click the network adapter that you are currently using and click Properties.